Bouillon2Poulet/Beyond-Mondrian/README.md

 ## Post Mortem

 We took a lot of pleasure working on this project.
 Some team members were used to game engine, yet it still very interessting to work with a low-level language in order to make a video game.<br>We splitted the work well, each member had his speciality and we managed to merge our different commit without that much problem.<br>
-This project was realy challenging, we encountered some difficulties on collisions and animations especially.
-Adding audio and textures was not that hard and it was realy fun to custom the game our way !<br>
+This project was really challenging, we encountered some difficulties on collisions and animations especially.
+Adding audio and textures was not that hard and it was really fun to custom the game our way !<br>
 We're also very proud of the game design, we provide 3 levels with a good evolution of the difficuly curve.<br>
 <br>
 Yet, we are not fully satisfied by our collision system because it's not 100% perfect.
-Nevertheless, we worked on it so hard to be the best game possible that we're realy happy to finaly be able to present it !
+Nevertheless, we worked on it so hard to be the best game possible that we're really happy to finaly be able to present it !
 <br><br>
 <div align="center">
   <a href="">